Quickstart Guide

 conda activate e3sm-unified

-Note: The above instructions also work for macOS machines with intel hardware.
+Note: The above instructions also work for macOS machines with Intel hardware.

 Step-by-Step (macOS with Apple Silicon)